Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video

 Technically, we leverage the recent progress in implicit 3D neural radiance fields~\cite{mildenhall2021nerf} and their deformable counterparts targeting 3D human generation~\cite{jiang2022neuman,weng2022humannerf,chen2023uv} to generate a 3D avatar.
 Our pipeline \OURS{} is illustrated in Fig.~\ref{fig:overview}.
 At its core, \OURS{} employs a fully-differentiable pipeline.
 Leveraging the seminal ideas of HumanNeRF~\cite{weng2022humannerf}, we learn a deformation field from a monocular video that transports pixel input into a canonical 3D representation conditioned on the human skeletal motion in the video frames.
-Using learned 3D-2D correspondences from this canonical T-pose, we generate viewpoint-agnostic neural texture stacks~\cite{chen2023uv} representing separately albedo RGB and shading to efficiently compose a final 2D rendering.
-A textual prompt can then be leveraged by a diffusion model~\cite{tevet2023human,brooks2023instructpix2pix} to generate either a human motion or change geometry and appearance of the 3D avatar.
+Using learned 3D-2D correspondences from this canonical T-pose, we generate viewpoint-agnostic neural texture stacks~\cite{chen2023uv} to represent the diffused color, along with the lighting correction to efficiently compose a final 2D rendering.
+A textual prompt can then be leveraged by a diffusion model~\cite{tevet2023human,brooks2023instructpix2pix} to generate either a human motion or change the geometry and appearance of the 3D avatar.
 The fully-differentiable nature of this pipeline thereby allows to propagate gradients of an image-conditioned diffusion model~\cite{brooks2023instructpix2pix} for a targeted change of individual components in \OURS{}.
-Controlled un-freezing of intermediate parts enables change of body shape, texture, or lighting while being free to choose the camera viewpoint.
+Controlled un-freezing of intermediate parts enables changing body shape, texture, or lighting while being free to choose the camera viewpoint.